Trump rails against mail-in voting fraud — but election officials say it's safe

 With Universal Mail-In Voting (not Absentee Voting, which is good), 2020 will be the most INACCURATE & FRAUDULENT Election in history.
 It will be a great embarrassment to the USA.
 Delay the Election until people can properly, securely and safely vote???July 30, 2020

-Even Trump's staunchest Republican allies, such as Senate Majority Leader Mitch McConnell, did not support the president's musings on an election delay.
+Even Trump's staunchest Republican allies, such as Senate Majority Leader Mitch McConnell, did not support the president's proposal to delay the election.

 The mail-in voting fraud fight